semantic-foxes/dnlp_ss23/README.md

 ### Continuous model

-The model that utilize `continuous` mode.
+The model that utilize `continuous` mode with a gradual unfreezer and a scheduler.

 Configuration file: `config.yaml`.